t-mart/wap/docs/config.rst

 ``curseforge.changelog-file``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The path, relative the project root directory, of your changelog file.
+The path, relative the parent directory of the configuration file, of your changelog file.
 This file should contain a helpful history of changes to your addon over time.
 There are no requirements for the contents of this file -- it just needs to exist.
 You may leave it blank if you're just starting out.

 .. note::
-  This field is optional.
-But if you do not provide it, you must use the ``--changelog-contents`` and ``--changelog-type`` options when you run the upload
-  command: Curseforge requires this data.
+  **This field is optional in your configuration**.
+But if you do not provide it, you must use the ``--changelog-contents`` and ``--changelog-type`` options when you run the :ref:`upload command <wap-upload>`: Curseforge requires this data.
 It accompanies each file uploaded to the site.

   CurseForge aside, maintaining a changelog file is a good practice.
 This is helpful information for both your users and collaborators.